armerj/jekyll-now/overviews/_posts/2020-06-09-Phishing-Doc-Lures.md

 # Results #

-I have updated my tool I created to extract images from DOC files.
+I have updated my tool, [doctools](https://github.com/armerj/doctools), created to extract images from DOC files.
 It still needs to be expanded to DOCX and Excel formats.
 Below is the output from running it on a recent Emotet sample.
 {% highlight bash %}
 python extract_img.py -f ../Z_ZG9552902820ZM.doc -o
 most frequent is [254.55600768 254.74310052 254.55694112] (#fefefe)